yashkumar0042/gcp/ACE/Unit3/33_Lab#1_CloudRun.md

 1. Open Cloud Shell.

-2. Create a Dockerfile for your Python application in your source code repository.
+2. Create a Dockerfile and app.py for your Python application in your source code repository.
 Here's an example Dockerfile:

    ```Dockerfile
    # Use the official Python image as the base image